-This is where the batteries are going to come in.
+This is where the batteries come in.
 Batteries can store your solar energy to be used whenever you need it.
 Depending on your application, you may need more or less batteries to satisfy your wattage demands.

 It is important to calculate how much battery storage you will need as you do not want too many or not enough.
 Having too many batteries will cost you unnecessary money while not enough batteries will cause quicker solar energy drains.

-To figure out what type of batteries you need and what size you need, you first need to calculate your wattage usage.
+To figure out what type of batteries you need and what size you need, calculate your wattage usage.